Texas Tech staff will hold hitting, pitching and fielding sessions for four straight weeks

 Texas Tech will face four teams ranked or receiving votes in the two national top-25 polls

 Take a behind-the-scenes look at Texas Tech Softball with Shanon Hays

-In addition to her work on the field, Gentsch was recognized multiple times for her work in the classroom as she was a two-time Capital One Academic All-American.
-She earned the highest academic honor in school history in 2011 when she was named a second team Academic All-American before following up with third-team honors as a senior.
-She was also named to the Academic All-Big 12 team three times during her career as well.
+In addition to her efforts on the field, Gentsch was recognized multiple times for her work in the classroom as she was a two-time Capital One Academic All-American.
+She earned the highest academic honor in program history in 2011 when she was named a second team Academic All-American before following up with third team honors as a senior.
+She was also named to the Academic All-Big 12 first team three times during her career.

-A native of Hewitt, Texas, Gentsch graduated in the spring of 2012 with her undergraduate degree in sociology.
-She is currently working on her master's in the field.
+A native of Hewitt, Texas, Gentsch graduated from Texas Tech in the spring of 2012 with her bachelor's degree in sociology.
+She is currently working on her master's degree in the field.